 - (1) The Company's Corporate Philosophy is to give first thought to patients and their families, and to increase their benefits that health care provides.
 Under this Philosophy, the Company endeavors to become a human health care (hhc) company. - (2) The Company's mission is the enhancement of patient satisfaction.
 The Company believes that revenues and earnings will be generated as a consequence of the fulfillment of the mission.
-The Company places importance on this positive sequence of the mission and the ensuing results. - (3) Positioning compliance, the observance of legal and ethical standards, as a core in all business activities, the Company strives to fulfill corporate social responsibilities. - (4) The Company's principal stakeholders are patients, customers, shareholders and employees.
-The Company endeavors to develop a good relationship with stakeholders and to enhance their value through making the following efforts: - (i) Satisfying unmet medical needs, ensuring stable supply of high quality products, and providing useful information of safety and efficacy.

-- (ii) Timely disclosure of corporate management information, enhancement of corporate value, and proactive return to shareholders. - (iii) Ensuring stable employment, offering challenging and fulfilling duties, and providing full opportunities for the development and enhancement of employees' capabilities.
+The Company places importance on this positive sequence of the mission and the ensuing results. - (3) Positioning compliance-the observance of legal and ethical standards-as the core in all business activities, the Company strives to fulfill corporate social responsibilities. - (4) The Company's principal stakeholders are patients, customers, shareholders, and employees.
+The Company endeavors to develop a good relationship with stakeholders and to enhance their value through the following efforts. - (i) Satisfying unmet medical needs, ensuring stable supply of high-quality products, and providing useful information regarding safety and efficacy - (ii) Timely disclosure of corporate management information, enhancement of corporate value, and proactive return to shareholders - (iii) Ensuring stable employment, offering challenging and fulfilling duties, and providing full opportunities for the development and enhancement of employees' capabilities

-This corporate Philosophy is shared as common knowledge among Eisai's Japanese and overseas group companies (Eisai Network Companies).
+This Corporate Philosophy is shared as common knowledge among Eisai's Japanese and overseas Group companies (Eisai Network Companies).

-While developing Eisai's global business through their respective separate operations, they work as one toward the realization of this Corporate Philosophy.
+While developing Eisai's global business through their respective operations, they work as one toward the realization of this Corporate Philosophy.
 To realize the corporate Philosophy, corporate measures and policies must be executed with long-term vision.
 Such implementation is made possible only with the trust of the Company's stakeholders.
-Therefore the Company is always aiming for good corporate governance, and to continually achieve its fulfillment.
+Therefore, the Company is always aiming for good corporate governance, and to continually enhance it.

-In considering respecting the rights of all our stakeholders, the core of corporate governance is to ensure fair and transparent management and to enhance corporate vitality by clearly separating the supervision of management and the execution of business.
+The core of corporate governance is to ensure fair and transparent management and to enhance corporate vitality by respecting the rights of all our stakeholders and clearly separating the supervision of management and the execution of business.
 The Company will maximize the role of its Outside Directors, starting with their supervision of management and aiming at good corporate governance.
-In order to increase its corporate value and to increase the common interest and long-term value of stakeholders, the Company aims to achieve good corporate governance on the following bases:
+In order to increase its corporate value and to increase the common interests and long-term value of stakeholders, the Company aims to achieve good corporate governance on the following bases.

-(1) Shareholder Relations:
+(1) Shareholder Relations

-The Company shall;
+The Company shall: